top of page

 Flat, stroller-friendly, and ideal if you’re short on time or just want to soak up the mountain air without a big effort.
 You’ll still catch three marble stations (two just next to the gondola station and one half way along the loop), two barbecue spots and some gorgeous views.

-• 4.7 km main loop – Not stroller-friendly (trust us, we tried and ended up carrying the stroller for much of the way), with some ups and downs (about 104 meters of elevation change), but perfect for kids who can manage a moderate hike.
-This section offers five marble run stations—but note that they are spaced out, so there are longer stretches without action.
+• 4.7 km main loop – Not stroller-friendly (we tried and ended up carrying the stroller for much of the way), with some ups and downs (about 104 meters of elevation change), but perfect for kids who can manage a moderate hike.
+This section offers five marble run stations—but note that they are spaced out.

 • 🔁 2.2 km back-and-forth detour – This optional extension includes two more marble stations and restaurants with playgrounds.
 The first stop is easy to reach, c.
 400 meters in with a great playground.
 The second requires a bit of a climb (c.
 100 meters up and down) and features a smaller play area, but it also ends with another restaurant—perfect for a break.